zephyrproject-rtos/zephyr/samples/camera/README.rst

 ************

 The demo assumes that a uCAM-III is connected to the UART_2 TX/RX of a Nucleo L496ZG.
+The RST pin is connected to the PA3 pin of Nucleo.
 Also, the camera module should be powered by the 5V pin.

 Building and Running
 ********************